CrossChEp/BrainBattles-backend/README.md

 # Project description
 ## The goal of the project
 The goal of the project is to develop a system for competition between students.
-Users can choose an subject, enter the game filtered by their rank and subject.
-With the correct answer to the task, the user gets points, with which he gets himself a new rank.
+Users can choose the subject, enter the game filtered by their rank and subject.
+With the correct answer to the task, user gets points, with which he gets himself a new rank.
 The higher the rank, the more privileges.
 For example, users with an average rank get the opportunity to add, update and delete THEIR tasks according to the rank.